 “Today, we have ensured that e-government is accessible to everyone.
 Just as physical government buildings should be accessible, so too should the digital gateways.
 We solved the public side of web accessibility, but the internet is far more than government websites and apps.
-We need reform also for the private world of services from banks to television stations to private hospitals.
-I hope that we can soon adopt the European Accessibility Act so both public and private services are accessible to all our citizens”, said Parliament’s rapporteur Dita Charanzová (ALDE, CZ).
+We need reform also for the private world of services, from banks to television stations to private hospitals.
+I hope that we can soon adopt the European Accessibility Act, so that both public and private services are accessible to all our citizens”, said Parliament’s rapporteur Dita Charanzová (ALDE, CZ).

 Under the new rules, the websites and mobile apps of public sector bodies - from administrations, courts and police departments to public hospitals, universities and libraries - will have to meet common accessibility standards.
 MEPs ensured that apps used on mobile devices, such as smartphones and tablets, must also comply with these rules.

 Public sector bodies will have to provide and regularly update a “detailed, comprehensive and clear accessibility statement” on the compliance of their websites and apps with the directive, including an explanation for those parts of the content that are not accessible, and the reasons for that inaccessibility.
 A “feedback mechanism” will have to be put in place to enable users to report compliance issues and to request specific information if content is inaccessible.